Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Background material.

-This is true for non compactified Teichmüller spaces, and it stays true after compactification since the multiplicities of the zeros of the limit differentials stay the same on stable curves.
+This is true for non-compactified Teichmüller spaces, and it remains true after compactification since the multiplicities of the zeros of the limit differentials stay the same on stable curves (see section 5.4 of \cite{CM2} for details on cusps of Teichmüller curves).
+This yields an isomorphism $\fb \mathcal L (\mathcal A) \simeq \dualizing^{\otimes 2}.$\\